Mohamed-Rafat-Safan/Note-App-By-Jetpack-Compose/README.md

 # Note-App-By-Jetpack-Compose

-#### Note App, This app is for training on android jetpack compose and the notes are stored in a local database called roomDb.
+#### Note App, This app is for training on android jetpack compose and the notes are stored in a local database by roomDb.

 ## The skills are used in this application:
 - language: Kotlin </br>